NSDCode/Rope/README.md

 # Rope
-__A micro .NET Framework Lirbary to handle external keybinds using Threads__
+__A micro .NET Framework Library to handle external keybinds using Threads__

 ## Example
 ### Declaring an single handler